 Our current interests in this area are addressed at the following targets:

-4. To explore the performance of AC-directed proteolysis targeting chimeras (PROTACS) and theranostic agents in melanoma cells.
+3. To explore the performance of proteolysis targeting chimeras (PROTACS) as modulators of sphingolipid metabolism.